 Ashwagandha's effect in animals

-Ashwagandha is a mood stabilizer for anxiety, depression and behavior in rats caused by social isolation.
+Ashwagandha is a mood stabiliser for anxiety, depression and behaviour in rats caused by social isolation.

 Ashwagandha extract has been used successfully in the treatment of OCD in mice.

 Ashwagandha has been shown to be effective in treating insomnia and the associated oxidative stress in mice.

 Ashwagandha had a significant stress-relieving effect in experiments with rats and the treated animals showed an improved stress tolerance.

 Ashwagandha extract reduced chronic, stress-related gastric ulcers more successfully than ranitidine, increased sex drive and cognitive impairments (rat experiments).